-Blue Ox Coffee Company in South Minneapolis
+Editor’s Note: Blue Ox Coffee Company is now closed.

 Here comes the neighborhood.
 With the opening of Blue Ox Coffee Company, and some adjacent new businesses, the intersection at 38th and Chicago suddenly has new vibrancy.